PHOTOGRAPHER GUIDELINES

 Camera

-• Captures both raw and jpeg images (largest format allowed on the camera)
+Capture both RAW and JPEG images (largest format allowed on the camera)

 Lens (70 – 200 mm) Settings: